How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #2

-Unplug your router and wait two minutes before you plug it back into the power outlet.
+Unplug your router and wait two minutes before plugging it back into the power outlet.
 Wait another two minutes.
 Turn the router on again.

 Step #3